 Ms. Wong was also the CFO of CalPACE, the association of California PACE programs from its inception in 2007 until 2014.
 She served on the Board of Directors of Family Caregiver Alliance as Treasurer from 2000 to 2010.

 Ms. Wong holds a B.A. from the University of California, Berkeley and an M.B.A. from San Francisco State University.

-Ms. Santos counsels employers and multiemployer trusts on all aspects of their employee benefit plans, including health and welfare plans, Section 125 cafeteria plans, and qualified retirement plans.
+Ms. Santos is the Director at Trucker Huss APC.
+She counsels employers and multiemployer trusts on all aspects of their employee benefit plans, including health and welfare plans, Section 125 cafeteria plans, and qualified retirement plans.
 She assists clients with compliance matters; administrative and plan design issues; plan, SPD and amendment drafting; IRS submissions; IRS and DOL investigations; and the review and negotiation of service provider agreements, including investment manager agreements.
 Tiffany frequently makes presentations on health plan matters, including health care reform (Patient Protection and Affordable Care Act of 2010), HIPAA, COBRA, and cafeteria plans, and on investment–‐related matters, including ERISA’s impact on alternative investments.